grisha/grisha.github.com/source/_posts/2015-03-10-influxdb-data.markdown

 segment, which is a retention policy bucket.
 When clean up time comes around, we can delete all days except for the most current day.

+To better understand the following paragraphs, consider that having multiple nodes provides the option for two things: _redundancy_ and _distribution_.
+Redundancy gives you the ability to lose a node without losing any data.
+The number of copies of the data is controlled by the replication factor specified as part of the retention policy.
+Distribution spreads the data across nodes which allows for concurrency: data can be written, read and processed in parallel.
+For example if we become constrained by write performance, we can solve this by simply adding more nodes.

+InfluxDB favors redundancy over distribution when having to chose between the two.

 Each retention policy bucket is further divided into shard groups, one shard group per series.
-The purpose of a shard group is to balance data across the nodes of the cluster.
+The purpose of a shard group is to balance series data across the nodes of the cluster.
 If we have a cluster of 3 nodes, we want the data points to be evenly distributed across these nodes.
 InfluxDB will create 3 shards, one on each of the nodes.
 The 3 shards comprise the shard group.
 This is assuming the replication factor is 1.